-

 A data overview is available in the global energy statistics app

-United States Total Energy Consumption
+United States Total Energy Production & Consumption

-The country's total consumption at normal climate has slightly increased since 2021 (+0.5%/year), reaching 2.18 Gtoe.
-Consumption rebounded by 5% in 2021 after an 7% dip in 2020.
+The country's total consumption at normal climate has increased slightly since 2021 (+0.5%/year), reaching 2.18 Gtoe in 2024.
 It is still 2% below its pre-Covid level.
 Consumption remained relatively stable between 2010 and 2019.
-The United States is the 2nd largest energy consumer in the world, behind China in 2009.
+The United States is the 2nd largest world energy consumer, behind China.
+Per capita consumption was around 6.5 toe/cap in 2024, which is more than 70% higher than the OECD average.

-Interactive Chart United States Total Energy Consumption
+Interactive Chart United States Total Energy Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data